telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-radgridview.md

 	<telerik:RadGridView Style="{StaticResource RadGridViewStyle}" />
 	{{endregion}}

->To learn how to modify the default RadGridView style, please refer to the [Modifying Default Styles]({%slug gridview-modifying-default-styles%}) article.

 ## Controlling RadGridView Appearance through Properties

 RadGridView also exposes a number of properties with which you can easily customize the control without the need of modifying its default style.
 They can be separated into the following categories: